EtchedPixels/FUZIX/README.md

 * Memotech MTX512 - boots to userspace in emulation, some small details need fixing to boot on real hardware
 * MSX - initial booting work done, cartridge boot needs debugging.
 Next stop is a keyboard driver.
-* N8VEM-MarkIV - Supports the board and its IDE interface but not yet ECB or SD
+* N8VEM-MarkIV - Supports the board, its IDE and SD interfaces but not yet ECB
 * P112 - P112 board with 1MB and G-IDE, only G-IDE is supported
 * TRS80 - boots to userspace in emulation, swapping, floppy and hard disc done
 * Z80Pack - used as a dev and test environment for both large swapping